DHTMLX/docs-diagram/docs/guides/integrations/vue_integration.md

 #### Import source files

-Open the ***DiagramEditor.vue*** file and import Diagram source files.
+Open the ***DiagramEditor.vue*** file and import Diagram Editor source files.
 Note that:

-- if you use PRO version and install the Diagram package from a local folder, the import paths look like this:
+- if you use PRO version and install the Diagram Editor package from a local folder, the import paths look like this:

 ~~~html title="DiagramEditor.vue"
 <script>